LYFT INVESTIGATION ALERT: Johnson Fistel LLP Investigates Lyft’s Directors and Officers for Breach of Fiduciary Duties

-SAN DIEGO, July 17, 2024 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP (www.johnsonfistel.com), a shareholder rights law firm, announces its continuing investigation of whether certain directors and officers of Lyft, Inc. (NASDAQ: LYFT) breached their fiduciary duties to Lyft and its shareholders.
+SAN DIEGO, July 24, 2024 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP (www.johnsonfistel.com), a shareholder rights law firm, announces its continuing investigation of whether certain directors and officers of Lyft, Inc. (NASDAQ: LYFT) breached their fiduciary duties to CRL and its shareholders.

 What can I do?
 If you are a current Lyft shareholder, you may have legal claims that may be brought on behalf of the company, against Lyft’s directors and officers.
 If you wish to discuss this notice or your legal rights, please contact lead analyst Jim Baker (jimb@johnsonfistel.com) at 619-814-4471.
 If emailing, please include a phone number.